CW3E/MET-tools/Grid-Stat/README.md

 ## Running gridstat on cf-compliant WRF outputs
-Once cf-compliant outputs have been written by running the steps above, one can ingest these scripts into MET using the run_gridstat.sh script in this directory.
+Once cf-compliant outputs have been written by running the steps above, one can ingest this data into MET using the run_gridstat.sh script in this directory.
 This script is designed similarly to the run_wrfout_cf.sh script discussed above and requires the same arguments with the addition several others discussed in the following.
-MET's Grid-Stat tool settings are controlled with a [GridStatConfig](https://met.readthedocs.io/en/latest/Users_Guide/config_options.html) file, which are dynamically updated in this workflow by updating fields in the template GridStatConfigTemplate in this directory.
+MET's Grid-Stat tool settings are controlled with a [GridStatConfig](https://met.readthedocs.io/en/latest/Users_Guide/config_options.html) file.
+This workflow generates a GridStatConfig file in the working directory for Grid-Stat by copying and updating the fields in the template GridStatConfigTemplate in this directory.
 In addition to the arguments required in the run_wrfout_cf.sh script described above, run_gridstat.sh requires:

  * VRF_FLD &ndash; the verification field to be computed, currently only "QPF" tested / supported.
- * CAT_THR &ndash; a list of threshold values for verfication statistics, e.g., "[ >0.0, >=10.0, >=25.4, >=50.8, >=101.6 ]" (including quotations).
+ * CAT_THR &ndash; a list of threshold values for verfication statistics in mm units, e.g., "[ >0.0, >=10.0, >=25.4, >=50.8, >=101.6 ]" (including quotations).
  * MSK &ndash; the name of the landmask polygon (including extension) to be used to define the verfication region.
  * INT_MTHD &ndash; the [interpolation method](https://met.readthedocs.io/en/latest/Users_Guide/config_options.html?highlight=nterp_mthd#interp)